makrai/notes/kornai20-sem.md

   * grammar is a formal transduction mechanism from the ideas (meaning representations) to utterances (strings of words).
-  * We take several technical devices from Pān.ini, chief among them the theory of kārakas or deep cases, which we discuss in Section 4.6, and the
+  * We take several technical devices from Pān.ini, chief among them the theory of kārakas or deep cases, which we discuss in Section 4.6

 # 2 Linear Spaces, Boolean Algebras, and First Order Logic